zowe/docs-site/docs/user-guide/cli-install-verify-your-installation.md

         Specifies the password.

-2. Verify that the installed z/OSMF services are plug-ins are listed in the response.
+2. Verify that the installed z/OSMF services are plug-ins listed in the response.

     You have confirmed that Zowe CLI is connected to z/OSMF.